yugabyte/yugabyte-db/docs/content/stable/reference/configuration/yb-tserver.md

 ##### --automatic_compaction_extra_priority

 Assigns an extra priority to automatic (minor) compactions when automatic tablet splitting is enabled.
-This deprioritizes post-split compactions and ensures that smaller compactions are not starved.
+This de-prioritizes post-split compactions and ensures that smaller compactions are not starved.
 Suggested values are between 0 and 50.

 Default: `50`